fortify-presales/FortifyAzureRMDemo/README.md

 You can navigate to the [Azure portal](https://portal.azure.com/#home) and see the infrastructure as it is created.

-Once the infrastructure has been created you can navigate to the Web application itself (shown as the output `webAppUrl` from the `New-AzResourceGroupDeployment` command) and you should see a screen similar to the below:
+You can navigate to the built Web application (shown as the output `webAppUrl` from the `New-AzResourceGroupDeployment` command above) and you should see a screen similar to the below:

 ![Screenshot](media/fortify-java-arm-web-blank.png)